nf-core/configs/docs/nci_gadi.md

 ### Cluster considerations

 Please be aware that as of July 2023, NCI Gadi HPC queues **do not** have external network access.
 This means you will not be able to pull the workflow code base or containers if you submit your `nextflow run` command as a job on any of the standard job queues.
-NCI currently recommends you download a local copy of the nf-core pipeline and run your Nextflow head job either in a GNU screen or tmux session from the login node or submit it as a job to the [copyq](https://opus.nci.org.au/display/Help/Queue+Structure).
+NCI currently recommends you run your Nextflow head job either in a GNU screen or tmux session from the login node or submit it as a job to the [copyq](https://opus.nci.org.au/display/Help/Queue+Structure).
+See the [nf-core documentation](https://nf-co.re/docs/usage/offline) for instructions on running pipelines offline.

 This config currently determines which Gadi queue to submit your task jobs to based on the amount of memory required.
 For the sake of resource and cost (service unit) efficiency, the following rules are applied by this config: